DavidMayoral/Arduino-measurements/README.md

 #### Measurements
 The board has been programmed according to the following sequence:

+- Some variables and relevant parameters (like the pins configuration or the calibration value) are initialized.
+- Setup operations (like calibration of the sensors) are run.
-- First, it waits until new measurement data from the load cells are available.
+- Then, it enters the loop where it waits until new measurement data from the load cells are available.
+Additionally, an interrupt routine has been added so that this condition is contiuously being checked.
-- Then, if enough time has passed since the last serial print, the measurement process of the accelerometers is triggered.
+- If enough time has passed since the last serial print, the measurement process of the accelerometers is triggered.
 - Once the acceleration data are available, they are postprocessed and translated into acceleration in G's.
+- The adapted force and acceleration measurements are printed over the Serial port.

 Every set of measurements will be composed of one value per load cell and three values for every accelerometer.